Saint-Amand-les-Eaux, Nord: tourism & sightseeing

 As far back as ancient Roman times the beneficial properties of the local water sources were recognised, and the first baths were established here more than 2000 years ago.
-It was in the 17th century that these were rediscovered, and the town again began to attract visitors to its baths.
+These were rediscovered in the 17th century and the town again began to attract visitors to its baths.

 It is due to these thermal waters and the treatments they offer that many visitors are attracted to Saint-Amand-les-Eaux, and you can also find suphur and mud treatments.

 The principal thermal spa centre in the town is a modern development offering a wide range of treatments - see www.chainethermale.fr/saint-amand-les-eaux for details and reservations.